 Don’t worry! you just need to make sure you do not purchase some exotic plant that belongs outside.
 Whatever you do, please don’t break down and buy silk!

 Here’s a tip: If you have an indoor garden, you know they are very time consuming to maintain.
-Consider fake grass to help lower the maintenance of your indoor garden but yet still have it looking beautiful as ever.
+Consider fake grass to help lower the maintenance of your indoor garden but still have it looking as beautiful.

 Follow this list and you will be on your way to finding great plants for your home.
 Here are the top ten plants that are commonly used in homes.